graphql/graphiql/.changeset/bright-pens-smile.md

 ---
+'@graphiql/react': major
 '@graphiql/plugin-doc-explorer': patch
+'graphql-language-service': minor
 ---

-Navigate the Documentation Explorer to fields inside nested input object literals.
+Expose the active input object type from the language service and use it to navigate the Documentation Explorer to fields inside nested input object literals.